Music Theory

 For the right hand, place your right hand thumb on E. Next, go up a whole step to F#, a black key, and play with finger 2.
 Another whole step with 3 takes us to the black key G# (or mi), followed by a half step to A, crossing over with the thumb.
 Remember, in a major pentascale, mi and fa are best friends and are close together on the keyboard!
 Next, we take a whole step to B, then a whole step to the black key C#, then a whole step to the black key D# (known as “ti” in solfege).
 And now, we’re back at E with our pinky finger!

-For the descending major scale, repeat the process back down the piano keyboard.
-If you are familiar with solfege, the major scale in solfege is do – re – mi – fa – so – la – ti – do.
+For the descending major scale, repeat the process back down the piano keyboard, using the same finger numbers on each key as you did for the ascending scale.
+If you are familiar with solfege, the major version in solfege is do – re – mi – fa – so – la – ti – do.
 It can be tricky to remember that “re” “mi” “la” and “ti” are black keys in E major.
 If you’re having trouble playing the scale and it doesn’t sound right, double check that you are playing black key G# next to white key A, so that mi and fa are best friends, and that you are playing black key D# as the leading tone back to E, or Do!

 The relative minor of E major